Ready or not, the holidays are here

 This time of year reminds me of playing hide-n-seek.
 You know, the part that says, “Ready or not, here I come!!”
 And you are terrified and thrilled all at the same time.
 You knew this time was coming.
 Just like you knew that you would eventually be found and have to run for your life, the holidays sometimes have the same kind of terrifying yet exhilarating excitement about them.
 I know they are coming… EVERY SINGLE YEAR yet some how they tend to sneak up on me and then I am scrambling to find the right gift for everyone.
 It’s like when I was 10, looking for the perfect hiding spot when the seeker would say, “Ready or not, here I come” and I would just dive behind the first thing I saw.
 This year, don’t let your holiday shopping be like that.
 Have a plan and a budget, then stick to it.

-Between inflated prices, the rising cost of gas and the urge to splurge, it can be tough to stick to your budget.
+Between inflation, always-changing gas prices, and the urge to splurge, it’s tempting to tear up your budget.
 Here are eight holiday shopping hacks to help keep your spending under control:

 1. Make a list and check it twice.
 When you shop with a list in hand, and you’re careful to stick to it, you can make responsible shopping decisions instead of buying every shiny thing that catches your eye.